kimwoo123/42seoul/README.md

 ## Common Circle

-C with norimenette formatter
+For C projects, we used the Norminette formatter.

-C++ with C++98 and not use namespace
+For C++ projects, we adhered to the C++98 standard and did not use namespaces.

-every module use Makefile to compile
+Every module was compiled using a Makefile.

-limited use external libraries
+The use of external libraries was limited to those explicitly allowed.

 | Project                                | Language | Topics                                          |
 | :------------------------------------- | :------: | :-----------------------------------------------|